IDF Caterpillar D9: D9R and early 21st century

 During the early 2000s, the new D9R entered IDF service, equipped with a new generation armor designed by the IDF's MASHA (מש"א, lit.
 Restoration and Maintenance Center), Israel Aerospace Industries and Zoko Shiloovim/ITE (Caterpillar Inc. importers in Israel).
 Due to the increasing threat of shaped charge anti-tank rockets and anti-tank missile, the IDF introduced in 2005 a slat armor, installed in large numbers on the IDF D9R dozers in 2006.
 The slat armor proved to be effective and life-saving; its developers and installers won the IDF's Ground Command award.

 The IDF also operates armored remote-controlled D9N bulldozers, called "Raam HaShachar" (רעם השחר, lit. "thunder of dawn") often incorrectly referred as "black thunder".
-The remote-controlled bulldozer is used when there is a great risk for human life, mainly when opening dangerous routes and detonating explosive charges.

-Armored D9R bulldozers and unmanned "Raam HaShachar" D9N bulldozers played important role in the Second Lebanon War (2006) and Operation Cast Lead (2008–2009).
-Both bulldozer types were involved in opening routes, clearing explosives and IEDs, building sand mounds to protect AFVs and infantry camps, and demolishing structures such as rigged buildings, HQs, warehouses, outposts, bunkers and tunnels – often concealed in civilian structures.
-In total, 100 D9s were deployed during Operation Cast Lead.
+The remote-controlled bulldozer has been used to clear mines.
+They were used in the Second Lebanon War in 2006 and the Gaza War (2008–2009).

 Armored D9R bulldozers took part in the effort to extinguish 2010 Mount Carmel forest fire.
 The armored bulldozers opened routes to fire trucks and fire fighters into the heart of the fire.
 They also created fire breaks by clearing shrubbery and pushing up soil barriers in order to prevent the fire from spreading.
 They also helped extinguish fires by burying them in dirt and soil.

-In 2014 the IDF Caterpillar D9 was recorded in Guinness World Records as the most armored bulldozer in the world.